prklm10/JS-Practice/README.md

 Finally, it will calculate, in hours, how far you are from your weekly sleep goal.

 # Training Days --Scope

 As a seasoned athlete, one of your favorite activities is running marathons.
 You use a service called Training Days that sends you a message for the event you signed up for and the days you have left to train.

 Since you also code, Training Days has asked you to help them solve a problem: The program currently uses the wrong scope for its variables.
 They know this can be troublesome as their service evolves.
 In this project you will make Training Days more maintainable and less error-prone by fixing variable scopes.

+# Secret Message --Arrays

+Using array methods, you will transform an array of strings into a secret message!